 Neither the payment upon an automatic call nor the payment at maturity will be adjusted based on the original issue price you pay for the notes.
-If you purchase notes at a price that differs from the principal amount of the notes, then the return on your investment in such notes held to the call payment date upon are automatic call or the maturity date will differ from, and may be substantially less than, the return on notes purchased at the principal amount.
-If you purchase you notes at a premium to the principal amount and hold them to the call payment date upon an automatic call or the maturity date, the return on your investment in the notes will be lower than it would have been had you purchased the notes at the principal amount or at a discount to the principal amount.
-In addition, the impact of the buffer level, the call premium amounts and the maximum payment amount on the return on your investment will depend upon the price you pay for your notes relative to the principal amount.
-For example, if you purchase your notes at a premium to the principal amount, the amount you receive on a call payment date of on the maturity date will permit a lower return than indicated relative to your initial investment.
-Similarly, if the notes are not automatically called and the final lever is less than the buffer level, you will incur a greater percentage decrease in your investment in the notes than would have been the case if you had purchased the notes at the principal amount or a discount to the principal amount.
+If you purchase notes a a price that differs from the principal amount of the notes, then the return on your investment in such notes held to the call payment date upon an automatic call or the maturity date will differ from, and may be substantially less than, the return on notes purchased at the principal amount.
+If you purchase your notes at a premium to the principal amount and hold them to the call payment date upon an automatic call or the maturity date, the return on your investment in the notes will be lower than it would have been had you purchased the notes at the principal amount or at a discount to the principal amount.
+In addition, the impact of the call premium amounts and the maximum payment amount on the return on your investment will depend upon the price you pay for your notes relative to the principal amount.
+For example, if you purchase your notes at a premium to the principal amount, the amount you receive on a call payment date or on the maturity date will permit a lower return than indicated relative to your initial investment.